wikirate/wikirate/mod/deckorate_graphql/README.md

 1. Extending Decko's data model to support wikirate's cards and their associated search features. `GraphQL::Types::DeckorateSearch` for GraphQL facilitates wikirate card and lookup searches.
-2. Extending the GraphQL schema to define additional types and queries linked to all wikirate specific cardtypes such as metrics, companies, datasets etc. `GraphQL::Types::DecorateFields` for GraphQL contains a number of functions to facilitate the definition of different wikirate entities as GraphQL types.
+2. Extending the GraphQL schema to define additional types and queries linked to all wikirate specific cardtypes such as metrics, companies, datasets etc. `GraphQL::Types::DeckorateFields` for GraphQL contains a number of functions to facilitate the definition of different wikirate entities as GraphQL types.
 3. Supporting a number of data types that extend the enum `FilterType` class and providing to users a number of a range of options for real-time filtering when conducting queries.